Jwakers/articuria/README.md

 - [x] Manage video page has padding issue on video card
 - [ ] Error uploading large videos > 1:30.
 Prisma transaction is timing out.
 - [ ] Video limit reached is not outputting a user friendly error on production
+- [ ] Video still gets sent to cloudflare if limit is reached

 ## Post MVP updates